-There were actually two different versions available, puff pies, which were rectangular and flakey puffs (yes, with an "e"), which were
+There were actually two different versions available, puff pies, which were rectangular and flakey puffs (yes, with an “e”), which were square.

 They were discontinued, I can't for the life of me understand how/why, they were of course, the most coveted snack of the times.